stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 As already explained in the motivation section, this code is cleaner than the one that ensures a non-optional sequence by adding an `if let` statement: it is more easily understandable what the things are that we want to iterate through.

+At this point we answer possible objections againts the proposed solution.
+Another objection could be the existence of possible alternatives, see the section about the alternatives below.

 ### Objections from the rejection of proposal SE-0231

 The following objections are from the [rejection of proposal SE-0231](https://forums.swift.org/t/rejected-se-0231-optional-iteration/17805):